Cindy Bear

-Cindy Bear is a cartoon character created by Hanna-Barbera.
+Cindy Bear is a fictional character created by Hanna-Barbera.
 She is one of the primary supporting characters of the Yogi Bear franchise as well as a regular in the stable of frequently appearing Hanna-Barbera animated personalities.
 Cindy was originally portrayed by voice actress Julie Bennett, who reprised the part for most of the character's appearances from the 1960s through the 1980s.

 Personality

 Cindy Bear is the love interest of Yogi Bear and a resident of Jellystone Park.
 She speaks with a pronounced Southern accent, and she carries a parasol.
 Cindy rarely engages in the same antics as Yogi and Boo-Boo and does not share the same antagonistic relationship with Ranger Smith.
 Her romance with Yogi Bear is typically portrayed as on-again/off-again, with her pursuing him while he avoids and evades her advances.
 Just as often, however, Yogi is shown to return her affections.